SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Additional Results

 \subsection{Detailed Baseline Performance}

 The baseline results of all experiments are summarized in the following tables.
-The error metrics include RFNE ($\downarrow$\%), infinity norm (IN$\downarrow$), PSNR ($\uparrow$dB), and SSIM ($\downarrow$).
+The error metrics include RFNE ($\downarrow$\%), infinity norm (IN$\downarrow$), PSNR ($\uparrow$dB), and SSIM ($\uparrow$).
 In addition, we also evaluate the performance of physics preservation on fluid flow datasets by measuring continuity loss, as shown in Table~\ref{tab:phy_loss}.
 The baseline models demonstrate superior SR performance in terms of interpolation errors, indicating the relative ease of the interpolation task compared to~extrapolation.

 Tables~\ref{tab:nskt_16k_bicubic}-\ref{tab:weather_bicubic} reveal that SwinIR outperforms other baseline models in terms of RFNE and SSIM metrics, except for the $\times8$ up-sampling task on fluid flow data ($Re=16000$) and $\times16$ up-sampling on cosmology data.
 In terms of PSNR, EDSR exhibits better performance on fluid flow datasets, while SwinIR demonstrates superiority on cosmology ($\times8$) and weather data.
 These results empirically validate the effectiveness of SwinIR in learning multi-scale features.
-However, as shown in Table~\ref{tab:phy_loss}, the SOTA method SwinIR performs slightly worse than EDSR in preserving physical properties.
-This implies that achieving satisfactory pixel-level accuracy does not guarantee the preservation of underlying physical~properties.

-Furthermore, Tables~\ref{tab:swinir_noise_5}-\ref{tab:swinir_noise_10} present the $\times8$ SR results of SwinIR on the \texttt{SuperBench} dataset under noisy scenarios with uniform down-sampling degradation.
+Furthermore, Tables~\ref{tab:swinir_noise_0.05}-\ref{tab:swinir_noise_0.1} present the $\times8$ SR results of SwinIR on the \texttt{SuperBench} dataset under noisy scenarios with uniform down-sampling degradation.
 These scenarios simulate real-world experimental conditions, where the existence of noise introduces difficulties in reconstructing high-fidelity scientific data.
 As the noise level increases, the SR task becomes progressively demanding.

-We show the baseline performance of $\times8$ SR on the LR simulation scenario in Table~\ref{tab:cosmo_lres_sim}.
+We show the baseline performance of $\times8$ SR on the LR simulation scenarios in Table~\ref{tab:cosmo_sim_8_bicubic}-\ref{tab:nskt_32k_sim_4}.
 This task is much more complicated compared to the scenarios involving down-sampling methods for degradation.
 LR simulation data, in comparison to common down-sampling methods, exhibits a more significant loss of fine-scale and high-frequency features.
 Moreover, the numerical errors in LR simulations play a crucial role in challenging deep learning models when recovering HR counterparts.